bermar24/GrowKnow_Documentation/Software_Requirements_Specification.md

 The GrowKnow logo and brand are reserved for this project.
 We disclaim responsibility for third-party content accuracy.

 ### 3.12 Applicable Standards
 The development will follow the common clean code standards and naming conventions.
-Also we will create a definition of d which will be added here as soon as its complete.
+Also, we will create a definition of d which will be added here as soon as its complete.

 ## 4. Supporting Information
 For any further information you can contact the Common Playground Team or check our [GrowKnow Blog](https://knowgrow7.wordpress.com/).
 The Team Members are:
-- Joaquin Berriel
+- Joaquin Berriel Martins
-- Emin
+- Emin Sengül
 - Roic

 <!-- Picture-Link definitions: -->